KleberVales/english-study/README.md

 ## present perfect

-She has learned a lot of new skills recently.
+She has learned a lot of new skills

 We have already seen this movie.